Daimler, Volvo and Traton plan $600 million truck-charging JV

-FRANKFURT, July 5 (Reuters) - Three major European truck manufacturers - Daimler Trucks (DAIGn.DE), AB Volvo (VOLVb.ST) and Traton (8TRA.DE) - said on Monday they plan to form a joint venture to develop an electric battery-charging network for long-haul trucks and buses.
+FRANKFURT (Reuters) - Three major European truck manufacturers - Daimler Trucks, AB Volvo and Traton - said on Monday they plan to form a joint venture to develop an electric battery-charging network for long-haul trucks and buses.

 Charging infrastructure expansion has been a central hurdle to the mass adoption of battery-powered vehicles.